rogue-87/fixgta-sa/readme.md

 ### Fix GTA-SA

-This is a simple script that sets up GTA San Andreas on Linux
+This is a script that sets up GTA San Andreas on Linux

 ## Prerequisites

 - wget
 - jq
 - 7z
-- Dowgraded version of San Andreas(v1.0)
+- Downgraded version of San Andreas(v1.0)

 #### **Please backup your game before running this script**

 ## Running the script

-1. Open the terminal inside the game direcotry and run this command(this will download the script).
-Again, make sure you're running the script in the game direcotry(where the .exe file lies)
+1. Open the terminal in the game directory and run this command(this will download the script).

 ```bash
 wget https://raw.githubusercontent.com/rogue-87/fixgta-sa/main/fixgta-sa.sh
 ```

 2. Run this command so the script can become executable

 ```bash
 sudo chmod +x ./fixgta-sa.sh
 ```

 3. Run the script

 ```bash
 ./fixgta-sa.sh
 ```